OpenShift Spikes | Service type-LoadBalancer NLB with Security Groups

 ]

-Automated e2e
+Automated e2e with openshift-tests

 Explore existing tests in the test framework: